trufflesuite/truffle/packages/dashboard-hardhat-plugin/README.md

 Assuming the above is all looking good, any subsequent compilations via `npx hardhat compile` will send the compiled artifacts to Truffle Dashboard.
 Subsequently, any deployments (or transactions via scripts) that target the `dashboard` network will now send them to Truffle Dashboard for signing via your browser-based wallet.

-> Note you'll need to ensure your browser-based wallet is unlocked for transactions to be received (others you might see a `Cannot read properties of null (reading 'sendTransaction')` when running the command below).
+> Note you'll need to ensure your browser-based wallet is unlocked for transactions to be received (otherwise you might see a `Cannot read properties of null (reading 'sendTransaction')` when running the command below).

 ```bash
 npx hardhat run scripts/deploy.ts --network dashboard